-- Minimum social standards; and - Active consideration of environmental issues.
+- The reduction of greenhouse gas ("GHG") emissions; and - Minimum social standards; and - Active consideration of environmental issues.

 Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

 Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.